 Administrative Chief of Staff

-Chief of Staff; Clinical Assistant Professor of Pediatrics (USC)
+Chief of Staff; Division Chief, Clinical Allergy and Immunology; Associate Professor of Clinical Pediatrics (USC)

 Alexander R. Judkins, MD, FCAP, FRCP (Edin)

 Pathologist in Chief and Executive Director, Center for Personalized Medicine; Head, Department of Pathology and Laboratory Medicine (CHLA); Vice Chair and Associate Professor (Clinical Scholar), Department of Pathology (USC)

 Executive Vice President and Chief Strategy and Transformation Officer